If you’re a tech entrepreneur, be it aspiring, scaling or late stage, we have a programme for you. See here...

 The Creo programme is designed to be fully accessible to all participants.
 The kick-off and closing events are held in person at venues that are fully accessible.
 The rest of the programme will be conducted virtually to ensure maximum flexibility and convenience for all participants.

-The venues chosen for our in-person events are fully accessible.
+Yes, the venues chosen for our in-person events are fully accessible.
 This includes wheelchair access, accessible restrooms, and other necessary accommodations to ensure everyone can participate comfortably.

 Our virtual sessions are hosted on platforms that support various accessibility features, including closed captioning, screen reader compatibility, and the ability to adjust visual settings.
 We strive to ensure that all participants can engage fully in the sessions.

+Absolutely.
 We encourage participants to inform us of any specific accommodations they require, whether for in-person events or virtual sessions.
 We are committed to making all aspects of the programme as inclusive and supportive as possible.

-All programme materials are available in accessible formats.
+Yes, all programme materials are available in accessible formats.
 This includes digital documents compatible with screen readers, large print versions, and other formats upon request.

 We encourage you to communicate your accessibility needs during the application process or as soon as they arise.
 Our team is dedicated to providing the necessary accommodations to support your full participation in the programme.